 - Orthopedic issues: Legg-Perthes disease, patellar luxation, broken bones, ligament damage, dislocation of shoulder, hypoplasia of dens

 - Eye problems: distichiasis, entropion, ametropia, microphthalmia, progressive retinal atrophy (PRA), intraocular pressure (IOP), cataract, glaucoma, blindness, dry eye (keratoconjunctivitis sicca), epiphora, lacrimal duct atresia, lens luxation

-- Skin problems: “black skin disease”/pseudo-Cushing’s disease (alopecia combined with hyperpigmentation), chronic skin infections, allergies, granulomatous sebaceous adenitis
+- Skin problems: “black skin disease”/pseudo-Cushing’s disease, chronic skin infections, allergies, granulomatous sebaceous adenitis

 - Heart diseases: patent ductus arteriosus, congestive heart failure, hepatic portosystemic shunt or arteriovenous fistula